8 Most Secure VPNs for PC, Mac, and Phones — Tested 2022

 CyberGhost works on: Mac, Windows, iOS, Android, Linux, Chromebook, PlayStation, Xbox, Chrome, routers, and more.

-October 2021 Update: CyberGhost has dropped prices for a limited time to a crazy $2.25 per month for the 2-year plan (you can save up to 83%)!
-This is a limited offer so be sure to grab it now before it's gone.
+August 2022 Update!
+You can subscribe to CyberGhost for as low as $2.29 per month + get extra 3 months free with the 3-year plan (save up to 82%)!
+This is a limited offer so grab it now before it's gone.
 See more information on this offer here.

 3. Private Internet Access — Perfect for Advanced VPN Users Due to Fully Customizable Security Features

 - Fully customizable security settings, including AES-256 encryption, OpenVPN protocol, kill switch, malware blockers, and leak protection